Harford County, Maryland: Colleges

 Harford Community College, located in Churchville, offers 2-year associate degrees and vocational programs.
-Recently, Harford County Community College has entered into several partnerships with local four-year colleges for enhanced offerings, for credit at those institutions, to be taught on campus and at the surrounding buildings.
-Towson University Harford Campus, located across from Harford Community College, offers a select amount of four-year degrees that students can obtain after completing the required credits at Harford Community College.
+Recently, Harford Community College has entered into several partnerships with local four-year colleges for enhanced offerings, for credit at those institutions, to be taught on campus and at the surrounding buildings.
+Towson University in Northeastern Maryland, located on the grounds of Harford Community College, offers a select amount of four-year degrees that students can obtain after completing the required credits at Harford Community College.

 Media

 The newspaper of record is The Aegis.
 Several radio stations are located in Harford County.
 WAMD at 970 AM licensed to Aberdeen follows the format of Top40.
 WHFC at 91.1 FM licensed to Bel-Air follows the format of Variety.
 WHGM at 1330 AM/104.7 FM licensed toHavre De Grace follows the format of Adult hits.
 WXCY-FM at 103.7 FM licensed to Havre De Grace follows the format of Country.
 The Harford Cable Network, or HCN, provides local TV.
 It shows local government events, high school and Fighting Owl sporting events and religious programming, among others.